docularxu/build-containers/README.md

 # JDK and Bisheng JDK build environment: Dockerfile.oeuler.2303.jdk-dev

+(Note: Dockerfile.ubuntu.2204.uadk-dev can also be used for JDK build and development.)

 This Dockerfile is for BishengJDK 8 build and testing.
 It based on openEuler 23.03, pre-installed with JDK built dependencies.

     docker build -t jdk-dev:openeuler.2303 - < Dockerfile.oeuler.2303.jdk-dev